2026 World Snooker Championship

-The 2026 World Snooker Championship (officially the 2026 Halo World Snooker Championship) is an upcoming professional snooker tournament that will take place from 18 April to 4 May 2026 at the Crucible Theatre in Sheffield, England, the 50th consecutive year that the World Snooker Championship will be staged at the venue.
-Organised by the World Snooker Tour, the tournament will be the 18th and final ranking event of the 2025–26 snooker season.
+The 2026 World Snooker Championship (officially the 2026 Halo World Snooker Championship) was a professional snooker tournament that took place from 18 April to 4 May 2026 at the Crucible Theatre in Sheffield, England, the 50th consecutive year that the World Snooker Championship was staged at the venue.
+The 18th and final ranking event of the 2025–26 snooker season, the tournament was broadcast domestically by BBC Sport, in Europe by Eurosport, and globally by other broadcasters.
+The winner received £500,000 from a total prize fund of £2,395,000.